SJTU-IPADS/krcore-artifacts/README.md

 ## Rust-based RDMA library

-Crate location: `./rust-kernel-rdma/KRdmaKit`.
+Crate location: `./KRdmaKit`.

 The goals of this part is:
-1. Simplify building RDMA-based applications with rust
+1. Simplify building RDMA-based applications with rust.
-2. Using rust to manage all the (local) lifecycles of RDMA resources (e.g., QP) in a safe and transparent way
+2. Using rust to manage all the (local) lifecycles of RDMA resources (e.g., QP) in a safe and transparent way.
-3. A unified codebase to run applications both in the kernel-space and user-space.
+3. A unified codebase to build RDMA-enabled applications both in the kernel-space and user-space.

-User-space support is under development.

 ## Kernel-space support for fast RDMA connections